bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 Currently, the only supported `check_only` dependency is `xcode`.

-Other dependencies need to be installed and checked while the step is running or using other steps.
+Other dependencies need to be installed and checked while the Step is running or using other Steps.

+### Accessing files in the Step repo with an Env Var

+If you need to keep a binary, assets or anything else required for your Step that should be bundled in the Step repository, then you can include them beside your `step.yml` file and the code of your Step.
+The Bitrise CLI automatically exports an Environment Variable called `BITRISE_STEP_SOURCE_DIR` that allows you to access these files at any time.

+For example, you can access a `.jar` file in the root of your Step's repository like this:

+`$BITRISE_STEP_SOURCE_DIR/mytool.jar`

 ## Adding a Step icon